CoderionLabs/exoberry/README.md

 Trying DEOS
 ---------------
 DOES right now does not provide images.
-See Compiling to create and image.
+See Compiling to create an image.

 Compiling DEOS
 ---------------